OpenDataDSL/documentation/docs/roadmap/composer.md

 This per-element display configuration lets you tailor the same composition for different audiences — for example, showing a full set of inputs and derived columns in the table while surfacing only the final outputs in a chart.

-## ComposedCurve and ComposedTimeSeries
+## ComposedCurve

-Any individual element within a composition can be **promoted to a standalone data object** in the platform.
-When you do this, the element becomes either a:
+Any individual element within a composition can be **promoted to a standalone ComposedCurve** in the platform.
+This turns the element into a first-class forward curve object that can be referenced, automated, and shared like any other curve in the system.

-- **ComposedCurve** — a standalone forward curve derived from a composition element
-- **ComposedTimeSeries** — a standalone timeseries derived from a composition element

-This means you can use a composition as a design surface to build and refine derived data, then publish individual elements as first-class platform objects that can be referenced, automated, and shared like any other curve or timeseries.
+This means you can use a composition as a design surface to build and refine derived curves, then publish the results as standalone platform objects that participate in automations, downstream reports, and further compositions.

 ## How Compositions Are Created